CarpeMomentum/hello-world/README.md

 # hello-world
-Learning Journal for iOS, xCode, and Swift
+Learning Journal for iOS, xCode, and Swift (and GitHub as well)